HVAC Terms You Should Understand

 The Energy Star program, created by the Environmental Protection Agency in 1992, has been adopted by the European Union and many other countries.
 It provides efficiency ratings for HVAC equipment as well as many other products.

 Buying HVAC equipment is largely a numbers game: output, requirements, efficiency are all represented mathematically.
-If you’re math challenged or short on time, look for the Energy Star label and be done with it.
+If you’re mathematically challenged or short on time, look for the Energy Star label and be done with it.

 It will assure you that the appliance you’re purchasing, uses significantly less energy than required by Federal standards.
 Although these products cost more than standard models, they pay you back in lower energy bills within a reasonable amount of time.